Frangidha/Data-Processing-Template/README.md

 <h1>Data-Integration-template</h1>
 This project was created in order for QC(quality control) labs or students to easily keep track of their products.
 It will allow them to keep track of certain chemical information about their products as well as update them using an easy to use google sheets API. this example has been made to check different type of olive oils.

-an FTIR(Fourier transform infrared) spectrum of olive oil with attributed band is displayd. a change in spectrum can appear depending of the olive oil itself.
+an FTIR(Fourier transform infrared) spectrum of olive oil with attributed band is displayed. a change in spectrum can appear depending of the olive oil itself.
 <img src="readme/images/Spectrum.png" alt="a spectrum of olive oil">
 <h2>Site Goals</h2>
-<p>This is a simple application to give user a template to quickly modify and quickly keep track of their data and do data manipulation on them</p>
+<p>This is a simple application to give user a template to quickly modify and quickly keep track of their data and do data manipulation on their data</p>

 <h2>User Guide</h2>
 <p>A quick user guide can be found on google sheet documents using the following link</p>